What Are Employability Skills and Why Do They Matter?

 Skills you'll build:

-Career Fulfillment, Self Awareness, Personal Development, reflection, Learning from Failure, Strategic Leadership, Change Management, Leadership Development, Learning, Decision-Making, Management, Learning How To Learn, People Development, Influencing, Leadership And Management, Growth Strategies

-Your application materials, which often include your resume and cover letter, should detail your various employability skills.
-You may find it easier to list your technical skills on your resume, and use your cover letter to expand on some of the ways you’ve used employability skills to be an effective colleague.
+Your application materials, which often include your CV and cover letter, should detail your various employability skills.
+You may find it easier to list your technical skills on your CV, and use your cover letter to expand on some of the ways you’ve used employability skills to be an effective colleague.
 Use the tips below to integrate employability skills into your next job search:

-Resume: Use action words throughout your resume to highlight your employability skills by showing their impact.
+CV: Use action words throughout your CV to highlight your employability skills by showing their impact.
 For example, mention how you strengthened teamwork or cultivated better communication.
-You can also use your resume skills section to lay out your unique strengths.
+You can also use your CV skills section to lay out your unique strengths.

-Cover letters: Ideally, your cover letter should expand on your resume.
+Cover letters: Ideally, your cover letter should expand on your CV.
 Use it to share anecdotes or examples of how your employability skills have impacted a project or team.
-Learn more cover letter tips with our helpful guide.

 Interviews: If you make it to the interview stage, weave in examples of your employability skills when answering behavioural interview questions, technical interview questions, and common interview questions.

 Develop key employability skills with a course on communication from Wharton, or interpersonal skills from IBM.
-Enroll in a free, 7-day trial today.
 Or check out a Professional Certificate from Google, IBM, or Meta to develop job-ready skills in areas like UX design, data science, project management, marketing analytics, and sales.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.